Development of Minecraft: Java Edition: 1.0: "Adventure Update: Part II"

-On November 18, 2011, during MineCon 2011, the first full version of Minecraft was officially released, titled "Adventure Update: Part II".
+On 18 November 2011, during MineCon 2011, the first full version of Minecraft was officially released, titled "Adventure Update: Part II".
 It was originally planned to be released as "Beta 1.9", but was later labeled "1.0.0", signifying the full release of the game.
 The update added a new Mushroom biome, villager NPCs that spawn in villages and Nether fortresses.
-Tools, weapons and armour could now be enchanted, providing stat increases and special effects.
+Tools, weapons, and armour could now be enchanted, providing stat increases and special effects.
 The update also added a brand new dimension titled The End, inspired by a cancelled sky dimension, and a final boss called the Ender Dragon that spawns in The End and opens a portal upon defeat which initiates the End Poem and a credits sequence.

 1.1

-The 1.1 update released on 12 January 2012.
+The 1.1 update was released on 12 January 2012.
 It added spawn eggs that allow the player to spawn any mob, with the item being available only in creative mode.
-A new world type was added called "superflat", which generates an endless flat plain, allowing for easier building.
-The update also adds new enchantments for bows, improved world generation and language localizations.
+A new world type was added called "superflat", which generates an endless plain, allowing for easier building.
+The update also added new enchantments for bows, improved world generation and language localizations.